RahulTuli30/SearchesPython/README.md

 Clean implementation of Breadth-First Search Algorithm.
 Test usage is shown using [unitest](https://docs.python.org/3/library/unittest.html)

-To perform BFS, all we need is an initial state, a goal state, and some actions that modify the state, these actions when applied to each state, it's successors, aka children.
+To perform BFS, all we need is an initial state, a goal state, and some actions that modify the state, these actions when applied to each state, give it's successors, aka children.
 As we proceed, we keep appending the successors in a Que for processing them later.
 If we ever reach the goal state, we found a solution!
 Hurray.
 Else the algorithm keeps generating the next generation of children until no *new* states are produced.
 We keep track of visited states using a visited or parents dictionary, and this dictionary also helps us build the path that led to this goal state later!

 ## Time and Complexity